This article may contain compensated links. Please read disclaimer for more info.

 And there’s also the lake!
-Known to be the purest in Europe, Annecy Lake offers visitors relaxing beaches and a wide range of nautical activities.
+Known to be the purest in Europe, the Lac d’Annecy offers visitors relaxing beaches and a wide range of nautical activities.

-La Clusaz (French Alps)
+4. La Clusaz (French Alps)

-In wintertime, it’s ski time in the Alps, and some of the best ski resorts in the French Alps are not far from Lyon.
+Wintertime is ski time in the Alps, and some of the best ski resorts in the French Alps are not far from Lyon.